nocodb/nocodb/README.md

 * :fire: Row filtering - Where
 * Aggregate functions
 * :fire::fire: Group By, Having (as query params)
-* :fire::fire: Group By, Having (as a separate route)
+* :fire::fire: Group By, Having (as a separate API)
-* :fire::fire: Multiple group by API
+* :fire::fire: Multiple group by in one API
-* :fire::fire: Chart API
+* :fire::fire: Chart API for numeric column
 * Prototyping (features available with ONLY local MySql server)
     * Run dynamic queries :fire::fire::fire:
     * Upload single file